 If you’re brand new to the mortgage lending process, the term “private lending” might be new to you.
-Most first-time home buyers think that the only place you can get a mortgage is a bank, or maybe a mortgage broker.
+Most first-time home buyers in Saskatchewan think that the only place you can get a mortgage is a bank, or maybe a mortgage broker.
 However, the industry serving borrowers is much bigger and has many more options — including private lending.

 You probably already knew this, but just to be clear — a “mortgage” is a loan that real property secures.
 The mortgage contract, or note, indicates that you have taken out money and used the real property as the security in case of default.
 For, most people, the payment they make on their mortgage each month is the biggest check they write (or draft they authorize), and the real property that they buy constitutes the largest single investment that they will make.